zoho/zcrm-php-sdk/README.md

 >applicationLogFilePath=

+To make API calls to `sandbox account`, please change the value of following key to `true`.
+By default the value is `false`

+>sandbox=true

 If your application needs only a single user authentication then you have to set the user EmailId in configurations.properties file as given below:

 >currentUserEmail=user@email.com